-Updated Proposal 1.6: For the asymmetric DL sTRP/UL mTRP deployment scenarios, separate TCI state mode of Rel-17/18 unified TCI framework can be configured for both FR1 and FR2.
+Updated Proposal 1.6: For the asymmetric DL sTRP/UL mTRP deployment scenarios, separate DL/UL TCI state mode of Rel-17/18 unified TCI framework can be configured for both FR1 and FR2.

 For FR1, joint TCI state mode can be configured and FFS on FR2

-FFS: the following TCI state configuration case:

-Configure joint TCI state mode

 FL note: the proposal is revised by including the “intra-band intra-DU”.